Let’s get to know Cardiff City FC, a South Wales club that plays in the English Football League.

 It was in 2000 that another familiar theme came along: foreign investment.
 A Lebanese owner pumped in lots of money, got them to the second tier and into an FA Cup Final (they lost), but left them with terrible debt.
 He sold to a group from Malaysia, led by an apparently interesting character named Vincent Tan.
 He decided that after 114 years playing in blue, Cardiff City – the Bluebirds, remember – should play in red.
 He said this was to increase their international marketing appeal.
 The fans revolted, but Tan owns the club; it took three years and, he said, some advice from his mother to change them back to blue.

 Cardiff aren’t fond of either of the Bristol clubs (that’s called the Severnside Derby for the local river) or nearby Newport County, but they rarely play the latter.
-However, the South Wales Derby with Swansea is one of the most intense rivalries around – and as of 2019 they are in the same league again!
+However, the South Wales Derby with Swansea is one of the most intense rivalries around – and they are in the same league again!

 There’s one called “I’ll Be There” that’s an ode to the coal mining days; as near as I can tell, the only part they sing is “With my little pick and shovel, I’ll be there.”
 They sing “You Are My Cardiff” to “You Are my Sunshine.”
 They also have more than one about Swansea, including one about people there eating rats.